 If there's a grill in your household, chances are there's a grillmaster, too.
 You know the type: the fire-starting, apron-wearing, tong-taming and (often self-proclaimed) pro of the perfect char has the barbecue game down, and isn't shy about showing it.
 But what separates the average grillmaster from the true master of all grillmasters comes down to creativity.
-There's so much more that can be done with a grill beyond hot dogs, burgers, and corn on the cob.
+There's so much more that can be done with a grill beyond burgers and corn on the cob.
 Read on to find out what separates the best from the rest in the tasty world of barbecuing.

 Step 1: Raid the Produce Bin